-List all revenue and expenses, confirmed and unconfirmed, directly related to the Events grant activities.
+You must submit your project budget by completing the budget form on the application portal.
+List all revenue and expenses, confirmed and unconfirmed, directly related to the Events project activities.
+Indicate which eligible expenses are to be covered by the Access Copyright Foundation grant.

 The budget must balance (your total revenue must equal your total expenses).
-Your project budget must be entered into the online portal.